Miss Congeniality (film): Box office

-The film was the fifth highest-grossing film in North America on its opening weekend, making US$13.9 million.
-It had a 5% increase in earnings the following week—enough to make the film reach #3.
+The film was the fifth-highest-grossing film in North America on its opening weekend behind Cast Away, What Women Want, The Family Man and How the Grinch Stole Christmas, making US$13.9 million.
+It had a 5% increase in earnings the following week—enough to make the film reach #3, only behind both Cast Away and What Women Want.
+By early 2001, it became Sandra Bullock's fourth film to reach $100 million domestically, after Speed, A Time to Kill and The Prince of Egypt.
 Overall, it was a box office hit, grossing more than $106 million in the United States, and more than $212 million worldwide.

 Critical response

-On Rotten Tomatoes the film has an approval rating of 41% based on review from 116 critics.
+On Rotten Tomatoes, the film has an approval rating of 42% based on 116 reviews, with an average rating of 5.7/10.
 The critical consensus reads: "Though critics say Bullock is funny and charming, she can't overcome a bad script that makes the movie feel too much like a fluffy, unoriginal sitcom."
-On Metacritic the film has a score of 43 out of 100, based on reviews from 20 critics, indicating "mixed or average reviews".
+On Metacritic, the film has a score of 43 out of 100, based on reviews from 20 critics, indicating "mixed or average reviews".
 Audiences surveyed by CinemaScore gave the film a grade of "A−".

 A. O. Scott of The New York Times described it as "a standard-issue fish-out-of-water comedy" which "seems happily, deliberately second-rate, as if its ideal audience consisted of weary airline passengers".
 Roger Ebert for the Chicago Sun-Times wrote: "It isn't bad so much as it lacks any ambition to be more than it so obviously is" although he had some praise for Sandra Bullock's performance.

 It was nominated for several awards, including two Golden Globes: Sandra Bullock for Best Performance by an Actress in a Motion Picture – Comedy/Musical, and Bosson's "One in a Million" for Best Original Song in a Motion Picture.

 Home media

-The film's first DVD edition, released in 2001, included two audio commentaries, some deleted scenes, the theatrical trailer, and two documentaries about the making of the film.
-A deluxe-edition DVD, released in 2005, featured different cover art and contained the same features as the other DVD version plus a quiz hosted by William Shatner and a sneak peek at the upcoming sequel.
+The film's first DVD edition, released on May 1, 2001, included two audio commentaries, some deleted scenes, the theatrical trailer, and two documentaries about the making of the film.
+A deluxe-edition DVD, released in 2005, featured different cover art and contained the same features as the other DVD version, plus a quiz hosted by William Shatner and a sneak peek at the upcoming sequel.
 In 2009, a double feature edition was released that included the sequel.

 Sequel

 A sequel, Miss Congeniality 2: Armed and Fabulous, was released on March 24, 2005.
 The film starred Sandra Bullock, Regina King, Enrique Murciano, William Shatner, Ernie Hudson, Heather Burns, Diedrich Bader, and Treat Williams.
 The sequel was less successful both critically and commercially, earning only $101.3 million.
+It was Bullock's second theatrically released sequel, following Speed 2: Cruise Control.

-The song "Miss United States" was written by the writer Marc Lawrence's son Clyde Lawrence when he was only 6 years old.
+The song "Miss United States" was written by the writer Marc Lawrence's son Clyde Lawrence when he was only 5 years old.